Find out what is keyword research, why you should use it, useful tools and how to find the best keywords on your website.

 Now that you have a selection of keywords there are various ways that you can use them inside your website.
 Most importantly you need to find the most valuable one for your product or service and make it your main keyword.

-By having a main keyword you make sure that you do not lose track of your initial goal it also makes it easier for you to track the progress of your rankings.
+By having the main keyword you make sure that you do not lose track of your initial goal it also makes it easier for you to track the progress of your rankings.

 I now have a list of fitness studio keywords that I want to rank for which I will separate into subjects if possible for which I will create unique pages.